What should I consider when planning to enroll my child in an after-school program?

 What kinds of after-school programming does PS 130 offer?

-PS 130 is proud to offer a wide range of after-school programs for Pre-K through 5th grade, including arts, music, games, and more; we organize the programs into two categories: On Site and Off Site.
-Please see our full list of after-school programming which includes most of this information.
-On Site programs take place at the school–students are escorted to after-school programs from their class dismissal and picked up by parents/caregivers from the school.
-Off Site programs take place at a location other than the school in the surrounding neighborhoods; several of the off site programs offer pick up at PS130, using an employee of the program to pick students up from dismissal and safely escort them to the program location; for off-site programs, pick up is at the location of the program.
-PS 130 also shares information with families about after-school programs in the neighborhood that do not offer school pick up, but are wonderful programs we encourage you to explore if they fit your needs and interests.
+Off Site programs take place at a location other than the school in the surrounding neighborhoods; several of the off site programs offer pick up at PS130, using an employee of the program to pick students up from dismissal and safely escort them to the program location.
+For off-site programs, pick up is at the location of the program.
+PS 130 PTA also shares information with families about after-school programs in the neighborhood that do not offer school pick up, but are wonderful programs we encourage you to explore if they fit your needs and interests.

 Who can enroll in after-school programming?